Croak (Yellowjackets): Present day

 Shauna (Melanie Lynskey) listens to the DAT tape, revealing that the recording includes part of Edwin's death.
 She searches Hannah on the Internet, finding her obituary.
 She informs Jeff (Warren Kole) that she needs to leave, and asks him to watch over Callie (Sarah Desjardins).

 Shauna tells Taissa (Tawny Cypress), Van (Lauren Ambrose) and Misty (Christina Ricci) that the recording belonged to Hannah, deducing that her daughter is the one who sent the envelope with the tape.
 She has tracked her down to Richmond, Virginia, and they decide to accompany her.
-During the drive, Misty is called by Walter (Elijah Wood), who reveals that the DNA found under Lottie's fingernails is a match for Shauna, suggesting she might be her killer.
-She texts Taissa and Van about her suspicions, and when Shauna asks what is happening, Van coughs blood.
+During the drive, Misty is called by Walter (Elijah Wood), who reveals that the DNA found under Lottie's fingernails is a match for Shauna's, suggesting Shauna might be Lottie's killer.
+Misty texts Taissa and Van about her suspicions, and when Shauna asks what is happening, Van coughs blood.

 Callie reveals to Jeff that she knows about the frog scientists and wonders if Shauna is truly a bad person.
 Van is taken to a hospital, with Taissa allowed to stay with her.
 In her bed, Van has visions of her teenage self and of "other Tai".
 In the waiting room, Misty accuses Shauna of killing Lottie from the evidence Walter found.
 Upset, Shauna leaves in her car, abandoning them.
 Shauna arrives at a suburban house in Richmond, waiting in her car with a knife.